 And in the aftermath, you are shaky, your heart feels broken, and your mind is understandably flooded with questions.
 Namely, “What the hell just happened?”

-Four Tips To Get Back on Track After a Terrible Fight
+Four Tips To Recover After a Fight with Your Partner

 1) Give it some time.
 Know how grandmothers and pop-psych gurus like to talk about “never going to bed angry?”
 That is complete and total crap.
 People vary in the amount of time it takes to calm down after a terrible fight.
 You might be ready to talk rationally fifteen minutes later.
 Your partner might need a few days to calm down.
 Do NOT try to make them talk to you if they aren’t there yet.
 Leave them alone, and they’ll show back up when they are ready to talk about what happened.
 Forcing the issue will only lead to round two of the horribleness.

 2) Never underestimate the power of a good repair attempt.
 Reach out and apologize.
 Do the dishes.
 Make a joke (at your own expense, if you want to live).
-Come back with a peace offering, or at least a wry smile and a hug.
+Come back with a peace offering, a kind word of appreciation, or at least a wry smile and a hug.
+Make a thoughtful apology that communicates remorse in a way that is meaningful to them.
 Show your partner that you are sorry about what happened and that you still love them.
 It may still be too fragile to talk about it, but at least you are showing them that you are available to make it better when they are.

 3) Own your stuff.
 It is very easy to fixate on your partner’s problems, and how they were responsible for the fight.
-We all think about how, “If they’d only done something differently / been more responsible / followed through / used a different tone none of this would have happened.”
+We all are prone to think about how, “If they’d only done something differently / been more responsible / followed through / used a different tone none of this would have happened.”
 I get it, and I agree that your partner probably does have some things to work on.
 And you and I also know that you are not perfect, and could have done some things differently too.
 If you want to mend your relationship and have the opportunity to work on things together, it would be much more effective for you to take ownership for your stuff.
-At the very least, your setting a good example will help your partner take ownership for their parts of the conflict too.
+There is power in authentic vulnerability, At the very least, your setting a good example and keeping your side of the street clean will help your partner take ownership for their parts of the conflict too.

 We’re always here to talk if you ever need us.
 Just schedule your free consultation session, in person or online.